suhang2000/DisCOD/README.md

 ```

 SAM2 is installed separately from <https://github.com/facebookresearch/sam2>
-(needed only for pseudo-label generation and teacher evaluation; student
-training and inference do not use it).
-Download the `sam2.1_hiera_large.pt`
+and is needed only for pseudo-label generation.
+Download the
-checkpoint and pass its path via `--sam2-pt`.
+`sam2.1_hiera_large.pt` checkpoint and pass its path via `--sam2-pt`.

 ## Data

-Use the standard COD benchmark package (SINet layout):
+Use the standard COD benchmark package:

 ```
 data/cod/